Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] How to do it...
       - [ ] How it works...

-## 09 Building E-Commerce Sites with WooComerce
+## 09 Building E-Commerce Sites with WooCommerce
   - Details
     - [ ] Technical requirements
     - [ ] Setting up an e-commerce site with WooCommerce